rwejoye/airline-performance-analysis/README.md

 - Key Columns Included:

   - EBIT in USD (ebit_usd) : Earnings Before Interest and Taxes, reported in USD.
-This is a primary indicator of airline profitability.
   - Load Factor (load_factor) : Percentage of available seating capacity that is actually filled with paying passengers.
-It serves as a key efficiency metric.
   - Number of Routes (num_routes) : Total number of flight routes operated by the airline, providing insight into market reach and network size.
   - Passenger Yield (passenger_yield) : Revenue per revenue passenger kilometer.
 Higher values indicate better revenue generation per unit distance.
   - Average Fleet Age (avg_fleet_age) : The average age of all aircraft in an airline’s fleet, which influences maintenance costs and efficiency.